 Design and prototyping of a mobile application to help students in an emergency situation.
 Work undertaken while studying at Indiana University.

-IU Safe is a mobile application designed to help students in the emergency situations like critical health issues, personal safety, theft etc. in and around the university campus.
-The application act as a communication bridge between students and security officers.
-Also, it educates users about safety procedure and resources on the campus.
+IU Safe is a mobile application designed to help students in the emergency situations like critical health issues, personal safety, theft etc. in and around the Indiana University campus.
+It act as a communication bridge among students and campus security officers.
+Also, it educates students about safety resources available on the campus.
 The application offers easy and simple interface considering the possibility of a user under a stressful situation.

 User Research & Interaction Design